carblue/acos5/info/design_rationale_sym.md

 So the card driver functions implementing sc_card_operations:encrypt_sym/decrypt_sym must receive the parameter sc_security_env:algorithm_flags (and I added param. algorithm for future use, for possibly other algorithms to be added later)
 Except for codeline  r = card_command(...  use_key/use_key_sym are identical.
 I don't know C well enough to avoid this code duplication, the difference is the function signature of 'card_command' being called.
 Any ideas?

-9. The impl. works as expected (at least for me), but needs more testing and care for error conditions (a little bit disregard so far).
+9. The impl. works as expected (at least for me), but needs more testing and care for error conditions (a little bit disregarded so far).

 10.